NightScript370/nightscript370.github.io/pages/blog/effects-of-9th-grade.md

 The reason I don't like being recorded is due to preservation.
 When you post things online, there is a permanent record of it.
 Downloading videos is quite the norm (I pirate JoJo music using NewPipe all the time, so I would know), so a record of me being cringy will always exist.
 I guess a problem with me when discussing online is that I'd like to maintain a serious record, so looking up my name wouldn't show any dumb things I used to do.
 I place little faith in anyone to properly handle my online identity (I even suspected this event would occur but looked past it for "funs sake"), and this event here is proof: the video of the RAP battle has been published, with my real life first name and last name.
 My response was not pretty.

 With this teacher, I had done two RAP battles.
-The first one was published online without my knowledge while I caught the second rap battle being recorded.
+The first one was published online without my knowledge while I caught the second rap battle during its recording process.
 It was only a week after my second battle and three weeks after my first battle where I was informed, which left me in tears the day I was made aware.
 After an argument occured, my bags were packed and I switched into the 9th grade honors math class rather than the regular.
 It taught a completely different subject and I needed to have the class I was currently in to go to this new class, but I thought it was simply a record.
 Unfortunately, it was also the knowledge of that class which was required, and not simply the record.

 The way I learn is by jumping straight into experimentation rather than looking at the docs.
 It has led to many issues (which Evie always ends up fixing), but it allows me to grasp a concept better than being taught normally.
 It's how I learned that in C++, switch cases are limited to integers as opposed to other languages which can have any value there.
 I figured I can do that here as well, but jumping into Geometry without knowing Algebra led me into getting a lot of issues.